stazam/M7DataSp---Advanced-data-science-techniques/README.md

 ## M7DataSp---Advanced-data-science-techniques
-Repo for first project for subject M7DataSp
+Repo for projects to subject M7DataSp.

 # Exercise 1